 - Ability to 'swap' music with Sonos speakers

-Rumors about an upcoming pair of Sonos headphones have been circulating for a while now, first emerging in early 2019.
+Rumors about an upcoming pair of Sonos headphones have been circulating for a good few years now, first emerging in early 2019.

-Previous patents have described how the first Sonos headphones would interact with other Sonos speakers, allowing them to seamlessly integrate with existing multi-room audio setups – something that the likes of Sony and Sennheiser can’t offer.
+We've seen patents describing how the first Sonos headphones will interact with other Sonos speakers, allowing them to integrate with existing multi-room audio setups – something that the likes of Sony and Sennheiser aren't able to offer.

-According to a report from Bloomberg, the headphones will likely have support for multiple virtual assistants, and would focus on competing with Sony, Apple, Bose and Sennheiser by offering high-end audio performance and intergration with the wider Sonos network.
+According to a report from Bloomberg, the headphones will likely have support for multiple virtual assistants too, and would focus on competing with Sony, Apple, Bose and Sennheiser by offering high-end audio performance and intergration with the wider Sonos ecosystem.

-February 2 - Rumored Sonos wireless headphones closer to reality thanks to new acquisition
+February 2 – Rumored Sonos wireless headphones closer to reality thanks to a new acquisition

 February 2 – Sonos advertises for an ad agency to help with one of the company's "most ambitious projects"